tomvannuenen/ai-council/README.md

 # AI Council

-A powerful web application for comparing responses from multiple AI models side-by-side.
+A web application for comparing responses from multiple AI models side-by-side.
 Get insights from Anthropic, Google, and OpenAI all at once, with an integrated summary that highlights key differences and similarities.

 ## Features